Leon Glenister

 Public and Administrative

 The core of Leon’s practice involves public law and judicial review.
-He has a balanced practice, acting for claimants (individuals and companies), defendants and interested parties.
-He is ranked as a leading junior across Chambers and Partners and the Legal 500 in Administrative Law and Public Law, Local Government, Education Law, Social Housing Law and Planning Law.
-He is described in the Legal 500 as “one of the best public lawyers of his generation.”.
+He is widely recognised as one of the leading barristers in this area, ranked as a leading practitioner across Chambers and Partners and the Legal 500 in Administrative Law and Public Law, Local Government, Education Law, Social Housing Law and Planning Law.
+He was described in the Legal 500 as “one of the best public lawyers of his generation”.
+He was shortlisted for Junior of the Year in Public Services and Charities at the Legal 500 UK Bar Awards.

 • Successfully resisting a challenge to the Government’s White Paper on social care reform, specifically in relation to the policy regarding an appeals system for local authority social care decisions (R (HL) v Secretary of State for Health and Social Care [2023] EWHC 866 (Admin))